The First Thansgiving

 The First Thanksgiving

 The Plymouth Colony of Massachusetts was the first successful European settlement on the North American continent.
 But how were the Pilgrim colonists able to establish the first successful colony in North America when everyone else failed?
-What was so special about these brave Christian Separatists who crossed the Atlantic Ocean, and endured one of the most difficult journeys ever recorded in the annals of history?
+What was so special about these brave Christian Separatists who chose to cross the Atlantic ocean and endure one of the most difficult journeys ever recorded in human history?

 In 1620, this small group of 102 Pilgrims set sail from England for the New World intending to establish a new Christian colony in the unexplored wilderness of North America.
 The Pilgrim colonists arrived in Cape Cod Bay, Massachusetts in November of 1620 and after a brief but hostile encounter with local natives, finally established their settlement in what is now Plymouth, Massachusetts, in the third week of December.